Perth Wildcats: The Wildcats in Perth

-The Wildcats have consistently enjoyed large home crowds since moving into Perth Arena in 2012, resulting in arguably the greatest home-court advantage in the NBL.
+The Wildcats have consistently enjoyed large home crowds since moving into Perth Arena in 2012.
 In January 2017, the Wildcats became the first NBL franchise to break the 10,000-member barrier.
 As a result of their large fan base, the Wildcats have set numerous record sell-out crowds at Perth Arena.
 A record crowd of 13,559 watched the Adelaide 36ers knock off the Wildcats 106–102 on 16 January 2015; that was later bested on 14 January 2017 when 13,611 people watched the Wildcats once again lose to the 36ers, this time by a margin of 95–84.
 A capacity crowd of 13,611 later attended Game 3 of the 2017 Grand Final series on 5 March 2017, matching the Wildcats' highest-attendance record.
 A capacity crowd of 13,611 attended the Wildcats vs Melbourne United match on 12 January 2018, marking the seventh time topping 13,000 at Perth Arena in 2017–18.
 The Wildcats went on to record the highest ever attendance for a team during an NBL season with 183,689 fans attending their home games during the 2017–18 regular season.
 A new official capacity crowd record of 13,615 attended the Wildcats vs Tasmania JackJumpers match on 19 December 2021.

 Between 2012 and 2019, the team was forced on extended road trips for much of December due to Perth's annual hosting of the Hopman Cup at Perth Arena in early January.
+This tradition continued with the United Cup's introduction in 2022.
+As of the 2024–25 season, the arena is unavailable for Wildcats games between the middle of December and the middle of January.